elcicd/el-CICD-docs/README.md

 There are a number of tools that are needed for an automated CICD system.
 They are summarized below.

-### Project Information Repository
+### Project Definition Repository

-The Project Information Repository should contain enough information about each project in the organization to automate the creation of pipelines, drive the pipelines, and set up and maintain the environments required for each project in the organization.
+The Project Definition Repository should contain enough information about each project in the organization to automate the creation of pipelines, drive the pipelines, and set up and maintain the environments required for each project in the organization.

 ### Source Control Management (SCM)